Stykkishólmur: Overview

-The favorable position of Stykkishólmur was discovered in 1550 when a trading post was founded at the site.
+When the favorable position of Stykkishólmur was discovered in 1550, a trading post was founded at the site.
 Today, the most vital employment sectors in the town are fishing and tourism, especially during the summer.
 There are several sightworthy wooden buildings in the town centre.
 Egilsenshús is a wooden house dating from 1867 which belonged to a Danish merchant.

 The town was named after a small island in front of the harbor called Stykkið (/is/, "the piece").
 The nearby mountain of Helgafell is the burial place of Guðrún Ósvífursdóttir, a heroine of the Icelandic sagas.

 The port of Stykkishólmur has a long history as a trading hub, dating back to the mid-16th century.
 The port was used by Icelanders emigrating to North America.
 1887 saw a peak in emigration with over 70 people leaving the port.
 About 500 people eventually emigrated from Stykkishólmur port to North America between 1870-1914.

 The town's former library has been restored as a public hall and contains an installation by the American artist Roni Horn.

 The sports club of Stykkishólmur is called Snæfell, named after the glacier Snæfellsjökull located on Snæfellsnes.
 The town's most popular sport is basketball.